mbolam/DSWS_OpenRefine/4-cleaning.md

   - OpenRefine data preview page will attempt to identify the file-type, and the available options will vary based on that file-type.
 For our University Data, OpenRefine correctly identified it as TSV, even though the file extension said ".csv"
   - When satisfied with the data, click the "Create Project>>" button.

-{% include figure.html file="openRefineDataPreview.jpg" alt="openrefine data preview" width="100%" %}
+{% include figure.html file="openRefineDataPreview.jpg" alt="openrefine data preview" width="100%" figcaption="OpenRefine Data Preview" %}

 ## Navigating OpenRefine
   - Data manipulation happens through pull-down menus associated with each column.